-Prerequisites: Permission of the Graduate Director.

-Independent reading and writing in preparation for writing the prospectus.
+Hours: 3 classroom + 0 lab/studio Prerequisites: Permission of the Graduate Director.
+Taught: Fall and spring Independent reading and writing in preparation for writing the prospectus.
 May not be repeated.
 Does not count toward the MA in English.

 ENG 788 Examination Readings (2 credits)